7Shah1/7Shah1/README.md

-# Hi there, I'm Shah Hakmi 👋
+# Hi there, I'm Shah Hakimi 👋

 ### Software Engineering Student | Embedded Systems Enthusiast
 I am a **Bachelor of Software Engineering (Honours)** student at **UniKL MIIT**, currently seeking an **Internship opportunity**.
 With a background in **Electronic Engineering (Diploma)**, I bridge the gap between hardware and software.